-For our Fintech Platform, as total consumer indebtedness in Kazakhstan is relatively low and stable, especially compared with other emerging markets, we see opportunities for increased adoption of digital financial products that are integrated with the shopping experience.
-We expect these products will further stimulate consumer purchasing power and support growth across our other platforms.
+For our Fintech Platform, as total consumer indebtedness in Kazakhstan is relatively low and stable, especially compared with other emerging markets, we see opportunities for increased adoption of digital financial products.
+For example, for the year ending December 31, 2024 our car finance product reached 5% of TFV, with its rapid growth resulting from our focus on e-Cars and the popularity of the Kolesa's auto marketplace.

 In addition, our financing products for SMEs are aimed at bringing affordable digital financing to previously underserved small businesses and individual entrepreneurs, which we believe offers a significant growth opportunity in the medium term.
+Our BINPL product was launched in 2024 and is in early stages of user adoption.